U.K. PM Boris Johnson suffers big defeat as rebels seize control of Brexit agenda

-LONDON -- On a day of humiliating setbacks, British Prime Minister Boris Johnson suffered a major defeat in Parliament on Tuesday night as rebellious lawmakers voted to seize control of the Brexit agenda, prompting the embattled prime minister to say he would call for a new general election.
+LONDON -- On a day of humiliating setbacks, British Prime Minister Boris Johnson suffered a major defeat in Parliament on Tuesday night as rebellious lawmakers voted to seize control of the Brexit agenda, prompting the embattled leader to say he would call for a new general election.

-The 328 to 301 vote, made possible by fellow Conservatives who turned their back on Johnson's pleas, cleared the way for his opponents to introduce a bill Wednesday that would seek to prevent Britain from leaving the European Union without a deal Oct.
-31. It was a momentous day in Britain's centuries-old Parliament as the legislature rose up to successfully challenge the power of the prime minister and his government over vital Brexit policy.
+The 328 to 301 vote, made possible by 21 fellow Conservatives who turned their back on Johnson's pleas and face ejection from the party, cleared the way for his opponents to introduce a bill Wednesday that would seek to prevent Britain from leaving the European Union without a deal Oct.
+31. It was a momentous day in Britain's Parliament as the legislature rose up to successfully challenge the power of the prime minister over vital Brexit policy.
+If Johnson enjoyed a brief honeymoon since taking power in July, it came to abrupt end Tuesday when he faced his first vote -- and a startling defeat -- in Parliament.

-Even if they can force Johnson to seek a delay to that deadline, any extension would have to be approved by each of the other 27 EU nations.
+There is still no clarity about how and when Britain will leave the prosperous EU bloc as the tortuous Brexit process nears a climax more than three years after the original vote to leave.
+A new election would set the stage for a brutal battle over whether voters favour a "no-deal" Brexit, more negotiations, or possibly a fresh referendum on the entire question of leaving the EU.

-The cross-party rebels are determined to prevent a "no-deal" Brexit because of fears it would gravely damage the economy and plunge Britain into a prolonged recession while also leading to possible medicine and food shortages.
+The cross-party rebels are fighting to prevent a no-deal Brexit because of fears it would gravely damage the economy and plunge Britain into a prolonged recession while also leading to possible medicine and food shortages.
 The vote came hours after Johnson suffered a key defection from his party, costing him his working majority in Parliament.

+Johnson and his backers say these fears are overblown and that voters who backed Brexit are demanding action, not more talk.

-A new general election would take Britain's future directly to the people for a third general election in four years.
-It is not clear Johnson would immediately get the two-thirds majority in Parliament needed to call a fresh vote because opponents are wary he might postpone the election date until after Brexit has taken place.
+A new election would take Britain's future directly to the people for a third general election in four years.
+It is not clear Johnson would immediately get the two-thirds majority in Parliament needed to call a fresh vote because opponents are wary he might postpone the election date until after Brexit has taken place, in effect ramming through a no-deal exit.

 "I don't want an election but if MPs vote tomorrow to stop the negotiations and to compel another pointless delay of Brexit, potentially for years, then that will be the only way to resolve this," Johnson said minutes after he lost the vote in Parliament.

-Earlier Tuesday, two other prominent Conservatives signalled their intention not to seek re-election rather than bend to Johnson's will.
-Former Cabinet minister Justine Greening and former Foreign Office Minister Alistair Burt also signalled their intention to stand down.
+Earlier Tuesday, two other prominent Conservatives signalled their decision not to seek re-election rather than follow Johnson's Brexit policy.
+Former Cabinet minister Justine Greening and former Foreign Office Minister Alistair Burt also signalled their intention to step down.

-Jeremy Corbyn, leader of the main opposition Labour Party, lambasted the weakened Johnson and accused him of "riding roughshod" over the constitution in order to crash Britain out of the EU without a deal.

 "He isn't winning friends in Europe.
 He's losing friends at home.
 His is a government with no mandate, no morals and, as of today, no majority," Corbyn said.